qu0b/AST/README.md

 |Speed| How long does it take for input to be evaluated and a color change to be triggered?|
 |Overall usefulness| Do the test subjects feel like the prototype provides value?
 Do they like the functionality?|

-## <a name="conclusion"></a> Conclusion

-We have created a validation environment that checks whether or not The NAO robot is emotionally intelligent in his actions.
-If the validation environment runs multiple test cases and each of them succeeds then the validation method would be a success.
-The test cases should not require humans to monitor the system but a predefined test set with an estimated sentiment polarity should be used to see if the system is operational.
-Further, the system should validate the resulting state of the IOT devices with the representation in the Model.

-We are not too far away from having a fully functional robot that can interpret our emotions.
-The difficulty comes in having to ensure that the interpretation is correct.
-In the future, it would be interesting to see what other devices in our environment could be controlled by our emotions.
-IOT in the future allows for everything to change without the user directly interacting with the system.
-The NAO bot could detect if the person was cold and adjust the heating.

 [//]: # (Image References)
 [model-instance]: ./1209919_OmirobCase/home.png "Model Instance"